SoftwareAG/c8y-docs/src/documents/guides/reference/device-control.html.md

 ## <a name="control_via_sms"></a> Device control via SMS

-In order to send operations via SMS either the device managed object should contain the fragment:
+In order to send operations via SMS, either the device managed object should contain the fragment:

 		"c8y_CommunicationMode": {
     		"mode": "SMS"
 		}

-or the operation should contain the entry:
+or the operation should contain the property:

 		"deliveryType": "SMS"